Rivers47/docker-qbittorrent-nox/Readme.md

     ```shell
     docker run --entrypoint /bin/cat --rm qbittorrentofficial/qbittorrent-nox:latest /sbom.txt
     ```
-  * Unlike LSO's version you cannot set the torrenting port when creating the container, but you can set it later in the webui
+  * Unlike linuxserver.io's version you cannot set the torrenting port when creating the container, but you can set it later in the webui
   * Map the webui port to a different port in the host system will result in Unauthroized error for security reason.
     It is therefore recommended to change the webui port via the environment variable